Bradfield/algos/trees/examples-of-trees.md

 Another example of a tree structure that you probably use every day is a file system.
-In a file system, directories, or folders, are structured as a tree.
-Figure 2 illustrates a small part of a
+In a file system, directories, or folders, are structured as a tree:
-Unix file system hierarchy.

-![Figure 2: A Small Part of the Unix File System Hierarchy](figures/directory.png)
+![A Small Part of the Unix File System Hierarchy](figures/directory.png)

 The file system tree has much in common with the biological